hack-of-all-codes/project-kwl-remake/README.md

 - Create separate Spring Boot modules for each type of harvesting
 - Use Spring Boot + Whatever Framework for scraping sites (check out Nutch)
 - Scraper should harvest and store data without processing its contents
+- Harvested Data should be stored in CassandraDB

 ## Wishlist: Data Processing
 - Use Spring Cloud Dataflow instead of Pentaho